ManuCampos7848/Clinica-la-Bien-Amada/README.md

 ___________________________ English _____________________

-This is the Front-End part of the main project which has some main functionalities of the clinics and hospitals such as:
+This project has some main functionalities of the clinics and hospitals such as:

 -	Create an account.
 -	Schedule appointments